gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 The recent paper “RCTs to Scale: Comprehensive Evidence from Two Nudge Units” analyzes how effective behaviorally informed interventions were in 126 trials across many policy areas and involving 24 million people.
 The researchers found an overall effect of these interventions to be statistically significant and positive at 1.4 percentage points, which translates to a relative increase of 8.1% on priority program and policy outcomes.
 Notably, 87% of the OES interventions analyzed were of no marginal cost or low cost, suggesting  that applying behavioral insights can be very cost effective.

 In addition to discussing the findings in detail, the conversation will underline the value of sharing all results — positive, negative and null — so that we are able to get a clearer and more accurate picture of impacts, and offer guidance to help us design better interventions and evaluations in the future and help give a more realistic picture of possible impacts and outcomes.
-- Friday, December 18 from 12:00-1:00PM EST via Zoom. <a href="https://docs.google.com/forms/d/e/1FAIpQLSd77_FWmvQwsoZkkEYM1pVAWRDet-KNSGMsyIUc1y9gVDoMrA/viewform">RSVP here</a>.
+- Friday, December 18 from 12:00-1:00PM EST via Zoom.
+<br/>Audience: Federal employees, academics, interested public [No press]
+<br/><a href="https://docs.google.com/forms/d/e/1FAIpQLSd77_FWmvQwsoZkkEYM1pVAWRDet-KNSGMsyIUc1y9gVDoMrA/viewform">RSVP here</a>.

 # Evaluation and Evidence Training Series
 This training series is a continuing partnership between the Office of Management and Budget’s Evidence Team (OMB) and OES.
 All trainings will be held via webinar on Zoom for Government.
 These workshops are for Federal Executive Branch employees only.
 Register online for upcoming workshops and see resources from past workshops at the <a href="https://community.max.gov/x/yrHGe">MAX.gov site.</a> A PDF of the FY2021 training schedule is <a href="http://oes.gsa.gov/assets/files/fy21-oes-training-calendar.pdf">available here.</a>